karkman/Physalia_EnvMetagenomics_2022/Day3/README.md

                           --num-threads 4
 ```

-In this step anvi'o will identify different sets of marker genes with HMM models.
+In this step anvi'o will identify different sets of bacterial, archaeal and eukaryotic marker genes with HMM models and use them to predict the completeness and contamination (redundancy) of bins.

 ```bash
 anvi-run-hmms --contigs-db ANVIO/$SAMPLE/CONTIGS.db \
               --num-threads 4
 ```

-**TO DO:** Add text about the scg taxonomy
+This step is related to the previous one, here anvi'o looks for a set of single-copy core genes that it will use to predict the taxonomy of individual bins.

 ```bash
 anvi-run-scg-taxonomy --contigs-db ANVIO/$SAMPLE/CONTIGS.db \
                       --num-threads 4
 ```

-**TO DO:** Add text about mapping
+After we have populated to contigs database with various data about the contigs, it is time to use the information in the raw sequencing reads.
+We will map (basically align) each read to the assembly and then store the information we get from this process to separate file (`.bam`) for each sample.
+The most important information being where each read aligns and how well.

 Pay attention that below there will be an inception thing going on: a `for loop` inside another `for loop`!

 ```bash